 - 1. The surgeon should consider for surgery only those patients indicated for the use of this device. - 2.
 The surgeon should not consider for surgery those patients contraindicated for the use of this device. - 3.
 The surgeon should have a complete understanding of the device's indications, contraindications, and applications. - 4.
 The surgeon should have a complete understanding of the function and limitations of each implant and instrument. - 5.
 Device components should be received and accepted only in packages that have not been damaged or tampered with.
 Components must be carefully handled and stored in a manner that prevents scratches, damage, and corrosion. - 6.
-All implants and instruments should be inspected for wear and tear prior to use.
-Devices presenting damage such as cracks, corrosion, bends, etc. should not be used.
-Compromised devices should be segregated and returned to Spinal Elements. - 7.
+All implants and instrument should be inspected for wear and tear prior to use.
+Devices presenting damage such as cracks, corrosion, bends etc. should not be used.
+Compromised devices should be segregated and be returned to Spinal Elements. - 7.
 The type of implant to be used for the case should be determined prior to beginning the surgery. - 8.
-All instruments and implants should be processed and sterilized prior to use.
+All instruments should be cleaned and sterilized prior to use. - 9.
+All implants should be sterilized before use.